tuvus/iowa-systems/README.md

 Animals will not eat food infront of them if they are over 90% of their stored food capacity.

 The fullFood variable determines whether or not the animal will activily search for food.
-The fullFood stat varies for each individual organism, calculated by a 20% deviation from half of the maximum food the animal can eat.
+The fullFood stat varies for each individual organism, calculated from a random number between 60 and 80 percent of the max food that they can eat.

 ---

 Awareness:

 Animals search their area using their eyes to see predators and prey.
-Bunnies have two eye colliders on either side and have a lower sight range while foxes only have one eye collider and a higher sight range.
+Bunnies have two eyes on either side and have a lower sight range while foxes only have one eye but have a higher sight range.

-Note: Hearing is implamented however it does not yet have a big effect on the simulation.
+Note: Hearing is not implamented yet although there are some inactive scripts in the build.

 ---